E1leenn/finalchallenge/README.md

 ![](images/putty.webp)

-After you enter the hostname, click "open" and a new window appears.
+After you enter the hostname, click "open" and a command prompt window should appear.
 Enter your username and password here.
 The Raspbian default login is user “pi” with password “raspberry“.

 ![](images/RaspberryPi_boot.png)

-You may change you password with the following command ```sudo passwd```
+You may change you password with the following command: ```sudo passwd```

 ### 1. Update Raspberry pi
 Onced logged in, update the Raspberry Pi.